cybernnal/CG/README.md

 - [x] fix typo

-- [ ] dockerize it and make a swarm cluster

 - [ ] fix not responding when waiting input

 - [ ] fix graphics + check all games